This text is translated into Russian by google automatic human level neural machine.

-The most interesting thing is that in large Far Eastern cities independent gas stations keep lower prices than large networks.
-In Khabarovsk, a quick analysis of prices at three gas station networks held today by EastRussia showed that while NOC and Rosneft are selling А-92 for 41,3 rubles. per liter, the network "Farneftorg" manages to keep the cost in 40,5 rubles. per liter.
-At the cost of a liter of diesel fuel in 46,65 rub. two VINK, "DTN" implements this type of fuel for 44,5 rubles.
+The most interesting thing is that in large Far Eastern cities, independent gas stations keep prices lower than large chains.
+In Khabarovsk, an express analysis of prices at three gas station networks conducted today by EastRussia showed that while NNK and Rosneft are selling A-92 for 41,3 rubles. per liter, the Dalnefttorg network manages to keep the cost at 40,5 rubles. per liter.
+With the cost of a liter of diesel fuel at 46,65 rubles. from two vertically integrated oil companies, "DTN" sells this type of fuel for 44,5 rubles.

 What is the struggle in this case?

-Considering that 1 a liter of gasoline weighs about 0,75 kg, and diesel fuel - 0,85 kg, it is easy to estimate that last year gasoline was sold in the Far East for at least 80 billion rubles. (if the average price is 40 rubles per liter), and diesel fuel is not less than 140 billion rubles. (average price - 45 rub. per liter).
-Thus, the revenue in the DFO fuel market at retail is at least 220 billion rubles.
-25% of the market currently occupied by independent gas stations is at least 55 billion rubles. annual retail turnover.
-For comparison, following the results of 2017, PJSC NNK-Khabarovsknefteprodukt, the sales subsidiary of the NOC in the Khabarovsk Territory and the Jewish Autonomous Region, sold thousands of tons of fuel at its 97 petrol stations, receiving revenue of 440 billion rubles.
+Taking into account that 1 liter of gasoline weighs about 0,75 kg, and diesel fuel - 0,85 kg, it is easy to estimate that last year in the Far East gasoline was sold at least 80 billion rubles. (if the average price is 40 rubles per liter), and diesel fuel - not less than 140 billion rubles. (the average price is 45 rubles per liter).
+Thus, the retail revenue in the FEFD fuel market is at least 220 billion rubles.
+25% of the market now occupied by independent filling stations is at least 55 billion rubles. annual retail turnover.
+For comparison, at the end of 2017, NNK-Khabarovsknefteproduct, PJSC, a sales subsidiary of NNK in the Khabarovsk Territory and the Jewish Autonomous Region, sold 97 thousand tons of fuel at its 440 filling stations, having received revenue of 16,8 billion rubles.

 Most of the Far Eastern residents living in large cities are unlikely to gain from the disappearance of independent gas stations from the market.
 As for the residents of remote settlements, they traditionally complain about the high cost of fuel.
 At the end of October, a similar scandal broke out in the Khabarovsk Territory: farmers from the village of Mogilyovka, Lazo District, found that overnight the cost of diesel fuel jumped from 47,5 rubles. per liter to 57,5 rub. - As much as 10 rub.
 The company “GUR”, which owns the gas station, did not comment on the situation.
 At the same time, it is also quite difficult to imagine that the NOC or Rosneft will supply branded gas stations in the populated 1 to thousands of Mogilyovka residents, located in a logistical deadlock, in 8 km from the Khabarovsk-Vladivostok federal highway.